reneshbedre/HTSQualC/README.md

 This project is available under the MIT License.
 See complete details in [LICENSE](LICENSE) file.

-### HTSeqQC Analysis commands used for test datasets
+### HTSQualC Analysis commands used for test datasets

 **Download the test paired and single end data using NCBI SRA toolkit**
 ```